SudoPlz/react-native-nitro-freeze/README.md

 A drop-in replacement for `react-freeze` that works without Suspense, perfect for React Native animations.

+⚠️ **EXPERIMENTAL LIBRARY** - This library is experimental and **not recommended for production use**.
+It patches React Native's core renderer and may cause unexpected behavior or break with React Native updates.

 ## Why "Zombie"?

 Like zombies, frozen components are: